-XX001 3 x 3 cm Bases (square) These are used for the majority of Peter Pig rule systems.
+XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems.
 Usually infantry 40 Bases in a pack. £3.50

-XX002 3x 4 cm Bases (rectangular) Usually used for cavalry and equipment.
+XX002 3x 4 cm bases (rectangular) Usually used for cavalry and equipment.
 40 Bases per pack. £3.50

-XX003 4 x 4 cm Bases (square) 10 Bases per pack These are usually used for guns and generals £2
+XX003 4 x 4 cm bases (square) These are usually used for guns and generals 10 Bases per pack £2

 Battle Clock £4.50 (XX020) To record the game countdown.
 Goes from 0 to 21.
-Most Peter Pig games use a 21 point countdown.
+Many Peter Pig games use a 21 point countdown.
 Diameter 3" (7.5cm)

-Piggy Dice. £6 Bag of 20.
+The famous Piggy Dice £6 Bag of 20.
 Choose colour All dice are 16mm size.
 Piggy on the 6.
 Black D6. (xx201) Red D6. (xx202) Orange (xx203) Kawasaki green (xx204) British racing green (xx205) Blitzkrieg grey (xx206) Spitfire blue (xx207)

 16mm dice.
 Peter Pig first produced these dice with piggy head on the 6 (instead of the traditional 1 in 2003).
 Another innovation from Peter Pig.

-XX004 Pair of choice dice 2 faces "I choose" 4 Faces Blank.
+XX004 Pair of choice dice 2 faces "I choose" 4 Faces blank.
 Used when a player wishes to choose the location of the casualties inflicted.
-Used in some Peter Pig rules. £1.50 per Pair
+Used in some Peter Pig rules. £1.50 per pair

-VAT is a European and hence British tax on goods sold.
+VAT is a European and British tax on goods sold.
 The present rate of VAT is 20% on top of the price charged.
-Thus any business registered for VAT should charge you the product price and an additional 20% if you are a UK or European customer.
-This VAT charge does not apply to rule books at all.
+Thus any business registered for VAT should charge you the product price and an additional 20% if you are a UK customer.

-If Peter Pig raised prices by 20% a basic pack costing £3 would increase to £3.60.
-We feel that at £3.60 customers would find the price too high and thus Peter Pig would go "bust" for lack of customers.
+If Peter Pig raised prices by 20% a basic pack costing £3.50 would increase to £4.20.
+We feel that at £4.20 customers would find the price too high and thus Peter Pig would go "bust" for lack of customers.
 Most of our competitors use cheaper metals (PP uses 90% tin mix) or are not themselves VAT registered, thus reducing their costs.